Kirkland Hall: 1906–1939

-The year 1905 was a critical one for Vanderbilt.
-Although its Main Building had burnt to the ground, the morale of the Vanderbilt community remained high.
+Although its Main Building had burnt to the ground in 1905, the morale of the Vanderbilt community remained high.
 Before this fire, the university was in a serious financial crisis and had failed to meet its proposed academic expenses.
 Chancellor James Kirkland, seeing an opportunity in the crisis, deemed the fire the perfect time for fundraising.
 William K. Vanderbilt, grandson of Cornelius Vanderbilt, contributed $150,000; the citizens of Nashville pledged over $50,000; and alumni contributed around $10,000.
 Even the children on campus collected $553, enough for a new clock and bell.

 The raised funds were able to meet the restoration costs of the building.
 He and his engineers directed the project.
 Although the rebuilding of the Main failed to include a new library due to a rejection of the expected grant from Andrew Carnegie, the restoration, in general, was satisfying to the Vanderbilt community.
 A flat roof replaced the original gables, a single tower was erected, and perhaps most importantly, the interior was reinforced with concrete, making it finally fireproof.
 Despite lacking the old magnificence, the construction of the new Main (then called College Hall) nonetheless manifested the solidarity of the Vanderbilt community.

 In the following years, College Hall constantly faced the pressure of limited spatial capacity.
 By World War I, enrollment had soared, and the four classroom buildings exhibited inadequacies in meeting the booming academic needs of all students.
 In 1925, 162 law students occupied the top floor of College Hall, and over 1,000 students crammed into the four class buildings - Main, Furman, Science, and Engineering.
 The circumstances became even more dire in 1927 when an additional 20,000 volumes of selected books were added to College Hall's 50,000-volume repertoire.
 By 1933, College Hall had to accommodate engineering students, as the Engineering building could no longer house them all.
 The critical moment came on February 19, 1932, when Wesley Hall burned down.
 The reconstruction cost for Wesley Hall was too great to be met, and it was not rebuilt.
 Consequently, the student body had to be disseminated to other classrooms, worsening the situation.

 Despite all these years of challenges, College Hall stood resilient.
 A non-negligible contributor to its endurance was James Hampton Kirkland.
 During his tenure at Vanderbilt, he boosted enrollment, grew the faculty, developed the campus, raised funds, and saved the institution from many crises.
 On January 2, 1937, Kirkland submitted his official resignation letter.
 Two years later, on August 5, 1939, he died shortly after moving to his lakeside cabin in Ontario.
 Out of respect, the Board of Trust renamed College Hall to Kirkland Hall.